sagarbilas/Create-And-Animate-Geometric-Shapes-Using-OpenGL-and-Physcis-Based-Algorithms/README.md

-# Drawing And Animate Geometric Shapes Using OpenGL and Physcis Based Simulation Algorithms
+# Drawing And Animate Geometric Shapes Using OpenGL and Physics Based Simulation Algorithms
 Here, I have implemented some OpenGL projects using C and OpenGL API.
 The problem descriptions of the projects given below:

 **Problem-1.
 Drawing a Quad:**